youbin2014/UCAN/README.md

 # UCAN

-This is the official implementation for paper "Universally Amplifying Randomized Smoothing for Certified Robustness with Anisotropic Noise".
+This is the official implementation for paper "Towards Strong Certified Defense with Asymmetric Randomization".